In this post, we will be exploring how to increase your VA Rating for Plantar Fasciitis.

 A showing of causation requires that the secondary disability be shown to be “proximately due to” or “proximately aggravated by” another service-connected disability.

-- A medical diagnosis of Plantar Fasciitis (Heel Pain) in VA medical records or private records (unless you already have a diagnosis in your service treatment records)
+- A medical diagnosis of plantar fasciitis (Heel Pain) in VA medical records or private records (unless you already have a diagnosis in your service treatment records), AND

 - Evidence of a service-connected primary disability (such as Knee Strain, Lumbar Strain or Back Pain, Hip Condition), AND

 - A medical nexus, which offers proof the health condition for which the veteran requests VA disability benefits was caused (or worsened) by his or her military service.

 The first part can be satisfied with any existing medical evidence in service treatment records, VA medical records, or any private medical records.

 The second part can be satisfied with a veteran’s existing service-connected disability rated at 0 percent or higher.

 The third part can be satisfied with a credible medical nexus letter from a qualified medical professional.

 For example, here is a 2008 BVA case decision where a Veteran received entitlement to service connection for a bilateral foot disorder as secondary to a service-connected left knee disability.

 How to Prepare for Your C&P Exam for Plantar Fasciitis